TartanLlama/vizh/README.md

 Valid parameter specifiers are:

 - The capital letter `N` for number
-- The capital letter `P` for pointer
+- The capital letter `T` for tape

 Valid return specifiers are:

 - The capital letter `N` for number
-- The capital letter `P` for pointer
+- The capital letter `T` for tape
 - The capital letter `V` for void (none)

+Each vizh function has its own set of secondary tapes which initially consists of any tape arguments passed to it.

 #### Function Calls